tomshaw/electricgrid/README.md

 8. **Inline Actions**: You can add inline actions to your data rows, which can be useful for adding quick actions like update or delete.

-9. **Themes**: The package uses a single template at around two hundred `loc` making it super easy to theme.
+9. **Themes**: The package uses a single blade template making it super easy to theme.

 10. **Testing**: Provides a command for running tests to ensure the package works as expected.